Aroy-Art/Learning-Python/README.md

 <u>**How to run:**</u>

 To run the example you need PyGame Zero.
-You can install it by runnig this command:
+You can install it by running this command:
 >$ pip3 install pgzero

 And to run the example run this command in the main folder: